-The exhausted biomass obtained under the operational conditions had an ash content lower than initial HPR biomass (equal to 60.15 mg/g dry weight).
-The greatest amount of ash was observed in the biomass subjected to hexane extraction at 20 °C, after 80 minutes of extraction, that corresponded to the lower extraction yield equal to 239.96 mg/g dry weight.
-It is evident that under conditions of lower extraction yield, exhausted biomass with a higher ash content was obtained.
-Specifically, if the extraction yield decreased according to the following order of solvents acetone>ethanol>C/M>hexane, in the same order the quantity of ash increased.
+Ash content in exhausted biomass resulted lower than initial HPR biomass (~ 60.15 mg/g dry weight) under all operating conditions .
+The biomass subjected to hexane extraction at 20 °C, after 80 min showed the higher value of ash and the lower extraction yield (239.96 mg/g dry weight).
+So, if the extraction yield decreased according to the following order of solvents acetone>ethanol>C/M>hexane, in the same order the quantity of ash increased.

-Each obtained extracts was characterized in terms of total carotenoids, distinguishing astaxanthin, lutein and beta-carotene content as reported in table 6.
+Each obtained extracts was characterized in terms of total carotenoids, distinguishing astaxanthin, lutein and beta-carotene content as reported in Table 5.

-Table6: Carotenoids composition of Haematococcus pluvialis extracts (nd: not detectable; LdL: Low Detection Limit)
+Table 5: Carotenoids composition expressed as mg/g dry weight of Haematococcus pluvialis extracts (nd: not detectable; dL: Detection Limit)